mryap/jekyll-netlify-boilerplate/_posts/2018-10-09-common-mistakes-in-using-github.md

 ---
 layout: post
-title&#58 Common Mistakes in using GitHub
+title: Common Mistakes in using GitHub
 date: "2018-10-09 13:11"
 ---